knlklabacka/picoBDK/README.md

 # pico-breadboard-kit
 For pico breadboard kit 's 2.8 inch touch screen

-## How to use it

-* Download and install Thonny IDE via https://thonny.org
+## Download and install Thonny IDE via https://thonny.org
-* Install MicroPython firmware to Raspberry Pi Pico.
+## Install MicroPython firmware to Raspberry Pi Pico.
 	https://docs.sunfounder.com/projects/thales-kit/en/latest/micropython/python_start/install_micropython_to_pico.html

-	* Press and hold the BOOTSEL button
+	### Press and hold the BOOTSEL button
-	* Connect the Pico to a computer with a Micro USB cable
+	### Connect the Pico to a computer with a Micro USB cable
-	* Release the BOOTSEL button when the Pico appears as a Mass Storage Device called RPI-RP2
+	### Release the BOOTSEL button when the Pico appears as a Mass Storage Device called RPI-RP2
-	* Select Install Micropython from the interpreter selection button
+	### Select Install Micropython from the interpreter selection button
-	* Select Raspberry Pi.Pico/Pico H in the Micropython variant
+	### Select Raspberry Pi.Pico/Pico H in the Micropython variant
-	* Click Install
+    ### Click Install
-	* Wait for the installation to finish
+	### Wait for the installation to finish

 * Download or clone the geeekpi code
 	a. git clone https://github.com/geeekpi/picoBDK